yazux/grid-masonry/README.md

-# grid-masonry
+# Grid Masonry
-simple grid masonry with JavaScript
+Simple grid masonry with JavaScript and CSS Grid